cp3-llbb/CommonTools/Factories/README.md

  - `event-weight-sum` (default to `1`): stored as TParameter in the output file.
 In HistFactory, histograms are scaled by `cross-section/event-weight-sum`
  - `extras-event-weight-sum` (optional): Dictionary of extra event weight sums to use (for systematics, for instance).
 By default the only key is `"nominal"`, with value `event-weight-sum`
  - `sample-weight` (optional): Name of the special per-event sample weight to be used (see above, Python file format)
+ - `sample-weight-args` (optional): Arguments made available to the function returning the sample weight.
+Should be a list of strings.
  - `files`: List of files as input, or:
  - `path`: Take all `.root` files in this directory
  - `event-start` (default `0`): first event to be read